massiveart/MassiveSearchBundle/Resources/docs/search_adapters.rst

                 version: 2.2
                 hosts: [ 192.168.0.63:9200, 192.168.0.63:9200 ]

-Elasticsearch has removed an endpoint in 2.3 so we introduced a configuration which indicates the version of the hosts.
+Elasticsearch has removed some deprecations in 2.3 so we introduced a configuration which indicates the version of the hosts.
 If you user a newer version than 2.2 you should provide it in the config.

 .. note::